-In several sermons and press conferences between April and November 2020, Shaykh Sani [42] Yahya Jingir declared COVID-19 a farce, maliciously created by secret agents from the US to prevent Muslims from performing their religious obligations such as pilgrimage, congregational prayers, preaching, and handshakes.
-He stated that "COVID-19 is fatalwar Yahudu" literarily "a ghost of the West"-an illusion fabricated and spread by the Western countries.
+In several sermons and press conferences between April and November 2020, Shaykh Sani Yahya Jingir has declared COVID-19 as a farce, maliciously created by secret agents from the US to prevent Muslims from performing their religious obligations such as pilgrimage, congregational prayers, preaching, and handshakes.
+He stated that "the COVID-19 is a ghost of the West," meaning that it is an illusion fabricated and spread by the Western countries.
 To prove his point, Sani Yahya highlighted that the virus was foretold in a 1981 novel titled The Eyes of Darkness written by Dean R. Koontz.
-Sani Yahya and some of his followers also pointed to several dystopian movies featuring global pandemics, such as Outbreak (1995), I am Legend (2007), and Contagion (2011), as proving his claim that COVID-19 is a premeditated Western conspiracy.
+Sani Yahya and some of his followers also pointed to several dystopian movies featuring global pandemics, such as Outbreak (1995), I am Legend (2007), and Contagion (2011), as proving his claim that the COVID-19 is a premeditated Western conspiracy.
 In August 2020, when the virus temporarily retreated, Shaykh Sa'id Hassan Jingir, the deputy leader of Izala, praised the stance adopted by Sani Yahya:

 Our charismatic leader, may God bless him, had earlier denied the existence of Coronavirus and he instructed us to continue with normal prayers at our different mosques at a time when other Muslims were misled into suspending prayers in congregations, which is a major mistake in Islam.
-Now that people are back to their normal businesses, who is right, them or us?
+Now that people are back to their normal business, who is right, them or us?
 Where is Coronavirus in our midst today?
 People should understand that the whole issue about Coronavirus is a Western conspiracy to deny Muslims the blessings of praying in congregation.

-In a similar vein, the leader of Christ Embassy Church, Pastor Chris Oyakhilome, subscribed [44] to a conspiracy theory that unites misapprehensions about 5G technology and COVID-19.
+In a similar vein, the leader of the Christ Embassy Church, Pastor Chris Oyakhilome, has subscribed to a conspiracy theory that unites misapprehensions about 5G technology and the COVID-19.
 According to this theory, various Western governments, media corporations, and scientific experts are masterminding a 'new world order' through 5G technology.
-Oyakhilome added a religious dimension to the COVID-19-5G conspiracy theory.
-In one of his online sermons uploaded on YouTube on April 8, 2020, he stated that both COVID-19 and 5G technology are the products of "satanic secret agents" from the US.
+Oyakhilome added religious dimension to the COVID-19-5G conspiracy theory.
+In one of his online sermons uploaded on YouTube on April 8, 2020, he stated that both the COVID-19 and 5G technology are the products of "satanic secret agents" from the US.
 According to the pastor, they will soon introduce a COVID-19 vaccine which will contain nano-microchips.
 The microchips, which are to be controlled via 5G technology, will be able to read and influence human thoughts.
 Consequently, they will undermine human agency and free-will, and force people to worship Satan instead of God.
-Oyakhilome further stated that the federal state lock- down of Abuja and Lagos was intended to allow the secret installation of 5G antennas and other equipment.
-He also claimed that the microchips that will be injected into human bodies through COVID-19 vaccines are the 'mark of the beast,' as foretold in the Book of Revelation of the New
+Oyakhilome further stated that the federal state lock-down of Abuja and Lagos was intended to allow the secret installation of 5G antennas and other equipment.
+He also claimed that the microchips that will be injected into human bodies through COVID-19 vaccines are the 'mark of the beast,' as foretold in the Book of Revelation of the New Testament.
+To prove his theory, Pastor Oyakhilome directed his audience to the dystopian Hollywood film Divergent (2014), which deals with the theme of mind control through a serum infused into the human body.

-22 Interview with Malam Abubakar Muhammad, Izala's representative at Dadin Kowa Jos, August 2020.
+21 Interview with Malam Abubakar Muhammad, Izala's representative at Dadin Kowa Jos, August 2020.